In, Ga, Ge, Sb & As

-InGaGe recovers and refines five strategic semiconductor metals — Indium, Gallium, Germanium, Antimony and Arsenic — directly from European industrial and end-of-life waste streams.
+InGaGe recovers and refines five strategic semiconductor materials — Indium, Gallium, Germanium, Antimony and Arsenic — directly from European industrial and end-of-life waste streams.
 From bauxite residue to wafer, the loop closes inside Europe.

 Five elements · One value chain